Nikon D750 vs D90

 The Nikon D750 and the Nikon D90 are two enthusiast cameras that were revealed to the public, respectively, in September 2014 and August 2008.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (D750) and an APS-C (D90) sensor.
-The D750 has a resolution of 24.2 megapixel, whereas the D90 provides 12.2 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The D750 has a resolution of 24.2 megapixels, whereas the D90 provides 12.2 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-An illustration of the physical size and weight of the Nikon D750 and the Nikon D90 is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the D750 – represents 100 percent across all the size and weight measures).
+The side-by-side display below illustrates the physical size and weight of the Nikon D750 and the Nikon D90.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
+All size dimensions are rounded to the nearest millimeter.
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the D750 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D90 is notably smaller (15 percent) than the Nikon D750.
 Moreover, the D90 is markedly lighter (6 percent) than the D750.
 It is worth mentioning in this context that the D750 is splash and dust resistant, while the D90 does not feature any corresponding weather-sealing.